 Television news cameraman, John Cassellis (Robert Forster) struggles with ethical journalism and finds himself personally involved in political issues.
 This depiction of the working world and romantic life of a television cameraman is a visceral cinematic snapshot of the era, climaxing with an extended sequence shot right in the middle of the riots surrounding the Democratic National Convention in Chicago.The film is frequently praised for combining narrative storytelling with documentary filmmaking techniques.

-In a post-screening discussion, writer/director Haskell Wexler and Andrew Davis, director of The Fugitive, will discuss the making of Medium Cool with Greg Burris, doctoral candidate in the UCSB Professor of Film & Media Studies.
+There will be a Q&A with writer/director Haskell Wexler and Andrew Davis (director of The Fugitive).
+The event will be moderated by Greg Burris (doctoral candidate in the UCSB Professor of Film & Media Studies).

 Haskell Wexler was deemed one of the ten most influential cinematographers in movie history, according to an International Cinematographers Guild survey.
 He won Academy Awards in both black & white and color, for Who’s Afraid of Virginia Woolf?
 (1966) and Bound for Glory (1976).
 In 1993, Wexler was awarded a Lifetime Achivement award by the cinematographer’s guild, the American Society of Cinematographers.
 He received five Oscar nominations for his cinematography, in total.
 He has directed several films as well, including the acclaimed Medium Cool (1969), Latino (1985), and From Wharf Rats to Lords of the Docks (2007).